TaalVerena/cuppa-cake/README.md

 * Minimum Order Quantity:
     - Set a minimum order quantity for products.
     - Display a message if the order quantity is below the minimum.
+* FAQ Page:
+    - Create a FAQ page with common questions and answers.
+    - Provide information about shipping, returns, and other policies.
+* Blog:
+    - Create a blog with articles about baking, recipes, and cake decorating.
+    - Share tips, tutorials, and inspiration for baking enthusiasts.
+* Newsletter:
+    - Send regular newsletters with updates, promotions, and special offers.
+    - Include product recommendations, recipes, and baking tips in the newsletter.

 ## Technologies Used
 ### Languages